ltgcgo/docs/src/octavia/support/screen.md

 # Octavia standard visualizers
 Octavia comes with a set of modular standard visualizers with each release.

+For a guide on how to use the public demos, refer to [demo visualizer usage](../demo/scr.md).

 ## Visualizers
 ### Octavia Cambiare
 * **Lead developer**: Lumière Élevé